MileHacker Logo

 Snapshot

-Buenaventura provides a mix of port city dynamics, rich cultural heritage, and access to stunning natural environments.
-It is a destination defined by its tropical climate and local life.
+Buenaventura provides a mix of port city dynamics, rich cultural heritage, and the ability to reach stunning natural environments.
+It is a destination defined by its tropical climate plus the local way of living.

 The city provides a window into the Pacific coast's unique culture and ecology, with whale watching and nature excursions as attractions.